desofs2025wednap1/desofs2025_wed_nap_1/Deliverables/DSOFTPart3.md

     * **Dynamic Application Security Testing (DAST):** To test the running application for security flaws.
 * **Infrastructure and Configuration:** The sprint also included security configuration, installation, and an overall security assessment of the final application.

+### Automated Pipelines Analysis

+Our project now includes a comprehensive set of automated pipelines designed to ensure code quality, security, and integrity.
+These pipelines are managed through GitHub Actions and are defined in the `.github/workflows` directory.

+#### The Superpipeline

+The centerpiece of our automation is the **Superpipeline**, defined in `superpipeline.yml`.
+This pipeline consolidates multiple quality and security checks into a single, manually triggered workflow.
+It is composed of the following jobs:

+* **Quality-Assurance**: This job leverages the `super-linter` to perform static analysis on the codebase.
+It checks for code smells, style violations, and other quality issues across multiple programming languages.
+* **Unit-and-Integration-Tests**: This job is responsible for building the application and running our full suite of automated tests.
+It uses **Maven** to execute both unit and integration tests, ensuring that new changes do not break existing functionality.
+* **Security-Audit**: A crucial component of our DevSecOps approach, this job runs a battery of security scans to identify potential vulnerabilities:
+    * **Gitleaks**: Scans the repository for hardcoded secrets, such as API keys and passwords.
+    * **Snyk**: Performs both Static Application Security Testing (SAST) to find vulnerabilities in our source code and Software Composition Analysis (SCA) to identify security issues in our third-party dependencies.
+    * **OWASP ZAP**: Executes Dynamic Application Security Testing (DAST) by scanning the running application for common web application vulnerabilities.
+* **Build-and-Push-Docker-Image**: This job, currently commented out, is designed to build and push the application as a Docker image to a container registry, paving the way for automated deployments.

+By integrating these tools into a single superpipeline, we have created a robust and efficient workflow that automates the most critical aspects of the development lifecycle, from code quality and testing to security and deployment readiness.
+This ensures that every change is automatically vetted for quality and security, enabling us to deliver a more secure and reliable application.

 ---

 ### **ASVS Checklist Results**